hclimente/hclimente.github.io/_posts/2025-07-14-cross-entropy.md

 | RSSSSSSSSS     | 4.00e-10    | 11000100010100011010000101101111 | 32              |
 | SSSSSSSSSS     | 1.00e-10    | 11000100010100011010000101101110 | 32              |

 The average length of this code is 13.64 bits, or 1.364 bits per day.
 Batching outcomes together allows us to spend only _fractions_ of a bit.
-And it's easy to see how, as we keep batching more and more days together, each single day requires less and less bits.
+And it's easy to see how, if we kept batching more and more days together, each single day would require less and less bits.

 And this brings us to the key point: entropy represents the lower bound for the average message length required to _optimally_ encode each outcome of a random process.
 Even with the best encoding we can come up with and incredibly large batches, we can't compress the message below the entropy limit.
 In the case of our distribution: